meghancampbel9/meghancampbel9/README.md

 ### About

-I'm a fullstack software engineer with a background in mechatronics, who loves turning complex ideas into intuitive products
+I'm a fullstack software engineer with a background in mechatronics.
+I love to turn complex ideas into intuitive products.

 ### Stack